2212rutuja/React_WeatherApp/README.md

 # WeatherApp

 WeatherApp is a React application designed to provide real-time weather information for a given city.
 It utilizes the OpenWeatherMap API to fetch weather data and showcases it in an intuitive user interface.
+The WeatherApp is deployed on Netlify, here's the link:  https://weatherwebsitereact.netlify.app/

 ## Features